Hiking the Mesa Arch Trail in Canyonlands National Park

 How to See Sunrise at the Mesa Arch?

-However, after hiking the short trail over to the Mesa Arch, I ran into a huge crowd of people in nearly every spot around the view through the arch.
-There was everyone from people with iPhones to photographers with tripods, but I was lucky enough to walk right up to an older lady who kindly made room for me, so I could join the mess of people all trying for the same photo.
+However, after hiking the short trail to the Mesa Arch, I ran into a huge crowd of people in nearly every spot around the view through the arch.
+There was everyone from people with iPhones to photographers with tripods, but I was lucky to walk right up to an older lady who kindly made room for me so I could join the mess of people all trying for the same photo.

-That being said, all of my photos were handheld and came out better than I could have expected for it being early in my photography career.
+That said, all of my photos were handheld and came out better than I could have expected for it being early in my photography career.

 Mesa Arch Trailhead Parking